Helping Families Grow Better Food

 Women are at the center of our work.
 In the communities where Helen Keller works, women often have limited rights to own their own land and power to make household financial decisions.
 Yet, evidence has shown that when women earn a living, they spend their income to support the health and wellbeing of the family – on food, housing, education, and healthcare.
 And when a family is suffering from not enough, women also tend to be the last to eat and the last to seek medical care.

-By partnering with women and respected members of the community and established local organizations, together, we are ensuring that knowledge and nutritional practices make for healthier children, family members, and whole communities for the long-term.
+By partnering with women and respected members of the community and established local organizations, together, we are ensuring that knowledge and nutritional practices make for healthier children, family members, communities, and environments for the long-term.

 Help ensure families have the tools and resources they need to thrive.